bigskysoftware/htmx/www/migration-guide.md

 **Intercooler** tried to provide custom html attributes for most of it's functionality.
 This is evident in it's longer list of attributes, many of which could be described as convenience or client-side-focused in nature.

 **htmx** follows the approach of trying to keep the core small, with a smaller set of available attributes that are mostly focused on content loading and swapping.

-It's capability is augmented in primarily 2 ways:
+This capability is augmented in primarily 2 ways:

 1. [Extensions](https://dev.htmx.org/extensions#reference).
 The htmx extension framework allows for custom extensions/plugins to achieve specific functionality.
 An example  of this is the dependencies mechanism baked into Intercooler, which is not present in htmx core. but available via [an extension](https://htmx.org/extensions/path-deps).
 There are also other extensions which enables new behavior that Intercooler was not capable of out the box, e.g. the [`preload` extension](https://dev.htmx.org/extensions/preload)

 2. Using the htmx events system with vanilla javascript, [alpine.js](https://github.com/alpinejs/alpine/) or [hyperscript](https://htmx.org/docs/#hyperscript).
 Hyperscript is a small, open scripting language designed to be embedded in HTML, inspired by HyperTalk and is a companion project of htmx.

-htmx contains some functionality which is not present in Intercooler.
+htmx also contains functionality which is not present in Intercooler.
 That is outside of the scope of this guide.<br>

 Finally, it's worth noting that this is still a work in progress and is liable to change over time.